 1. Know your limitations.
 One of the common things that I see are people trying to go 100% initially after not having exercised in months or even years.
 You shouldn’t try to push yourself so hard right off the back.
 Take it easy and if you find that it is too easy, you should gradually increase the time and intensity.
 There is no certain time period to do this, but if you are gasping for breath while running, it’s time to slow the treadmill down.

 2. Start small and work toward a higher weight.
-Have you ever seen someone or BEEN the someone that put the weight on 60-70 lbs and they look like they couldn’t pick up 20 lbs?
 You should try to start at a weight that you know you can comfortably lift and then increase your weight.
 If you use too much weight, your form will be off and that can cause you to injure yourself.

 3. Warm-up.
 This is a crucial part of the process.
-I’ve done this a few times in the past and regretted every second of it.
-I was so sore the next day that I could barely move.
-My muscles weren’t warm enough to actually do the exercises that I wanted to do.
 A warm-up is important because it allows your muscles to be warm while trying to increase your muscle’s strength.
 This is a great way to prevent an injury.

 4. Cool-down.
 This can increase your flexibility, which can help you with your exercises.
-Cooling down also allows for you to let your heart rate slow down before you stop exercising.
+Cooling down also allows for your heart rate to slow down before you stop exercising.
 Cooling down is just as important as warming up.